2022 Best Holiday Wine Pairing Guide

 - Chardonnay: green apple notes, citrusy and sometimes buttery

 - Cabernet Franc: spicy and earthy, floral and rich

 - Cabernet Sauvignon: dark cherry fruit, leather, tobacco, and spice

-If you're going to select only a single varietal, the wine that goes best with turkey is Pinot Noir.
-In the wine pairing world, Pinot Noir is the quintessential pairing for poultry due to its light to medium body, velvety tannin structure, and subtle fruit and earthy notes.
-Pinot Noir is so versatile that it pairs well with a wide variety of turkey preparation methods, roasted, fried, grilled, smoked, etc...
+If you're going to select only a single varietal, the wine that always goes best with turkey is Pinot Noir.
+In the wine pairing world, Pinot Noir is the quintessential pairing for poultry due to its light to medium body, velvety soft tannin structure, and subtle fruit and round earthy notes.
+Pinot Noir is so versatile that it pairs well with a wide variety of turkey preparation methods, roasted, deep-fried, grilled, smoked, etc...
 Its bright acidity will bring out the most succulent parts of any turkey dish.

 Turkey meat has a subtle flavor profile that will pair beautifully with many different wines.
 Determining what wine goes well with your turkey depends on which cut of turkey meat you're serving, and how you plan to prepare it.